sagemathinc/sbir2015/description.md

 and even creating a marketplace for problems.
-In addition to our own peer review and testing processes, we can also analyze student behavior (and simply ask for feedback from students) to ascertain how good the problems are that instructors are giving them.
+In addition to our own peer review and testing processes, we can also analyze student behavior (and simply ask for feedback from students) to ascertain how good problems are.

 #### Discovering useful problems is tricky

-It is nice when an interactive  problem X is designed to exactly match the flavor of problem Y in a popular mathematics textbook.
+It is nice when an interactive  problem is designed to exactly match the flavor of a problem in a popular mathematics textbook.
 But the chain rule is the chain rule, no matter what book you use.
 So curation, cataloging, indexing, keywords, etc., are extremely important, and not done well in some existing interactive homework software.